Skip to content

 The tenant has three options:

-1. Accept — they pay the new rent from the specified date
+1. Accept — they do nothing and pay the new rent from the specified date.
+Silence counts as acceptance: if the effective date passes without a tribunal application, the increase simply takes effect.

-3. Challenge at the First-tier Tribunal — the tenant can refer your notice to the FTT before the increase takes effect
+3. Challenge at the First-tier Tribunal — the tenant can refer your notice to the FTT, but they must do so before the effective date on the notice (the application is made under HA 1988 s.14(A1)/(A3)).
+Miss that window and the proposed rent stands.

 Step 5: If the tenant challenges at tribunal